aquasecurity/tracee/docs/docs/flags/log.1.md

 - **file=/path/to/file**: Writes the logs to the specified file.
 If the file exists, it will be created or trimmed.

-- **filter.include.**<option;...\>: Filters in logs that match the specified option values.
+- **filters.include.**<option;...\>: Filters in logs that match the specified option values.
 Multiple filter options can be provided, separated by semicolons.

-- **filter.exclude.**<option;...\>: Filters out logs that match the specified option values.
+- **filters.exclude.**<option;...\>: Filters out logs that match the specified option values.
 Multiple filter options can be provided, separated by semicolons.

 Filter options: